mpiktas/listtodb/README.md

 listtodb
 ========

-Exploring ideas how to save R list to database
+Exploring ideas how to save R list---or for that matter any R object, including nested ones---to database.

 Use this configuration for collaborating